jimmykarily/kubaas/README.md

 Prerequisites:

 - You should have `kubectl` available on the machine you are planning to work on.
+- You should have `helm` available on the machine you are planning to work on.
+- You should have `tiller` running on your cluster. `helm init --upgrade` should get it for you.
 - Your should have access to at least one Kubernetes cluster.
 - You should have an application to deploy.